Get Started

 Understanding Employee Classification Requirements

-• Executive: Managing enterprise/department and supervising two or more employees
+• Executive: Oversees departments and supervises at least two employees

-• Administrative: Non-manual work directly related to business operations or management
+• Administrative: Performs non-manual tasks tied to business operations

-• Professional: Work requiring advanced knowledge in a field of science or learning
+• Professional: Relies on advanced knowledge in a specialized field

-The distinction between classified and unclassified positions primarily affects government and public sector employment in Wisconsin.
-Classified positions are those covered by the state's civil service system, with standardized pay ranges and job protections.
-Unclassified positions, such as appointed officials and certain professional staff, operate under different employment terms.
+Classified and unclassified designations apply mostly to public sector roles in Wisconsin.
+Classified roles fall under the state’s civil service system, offering structured pay scales and protections.
+Unclassified positions, such as elected officials and certain staff, follow different employment rules.

-Private sector employers generally don't need to consider classified/unclassified status, as their focus should remain on proper exempt/non-exempt classification under FLSA guidelines and Wisconsin state law.
+Private employers should focus on exempt/non-exempt classification under FLSA and Wisconsin wage law.

 Need Help with Employee Classification?